Pressure Cooker Homemade Carolina BBQ Pork Spare Ribs is the Pressure Cooker version of My Favorite BBQ Pork Ribs Recipe.

 - Place in refrigerator overnight or for at least two hours.

-- Add water, apple cider vinegar and liquid smoke to Pressure Cooker cooking pot.
+- Add diced onion, water, apple cider vinegar and liquid smoke to Instant Pot.

 - Place a trivet in the cooking pot and place ribs on trivet.

-- Mix together 3 Tablespoon of the BBQ Ribs Rub and 2 Tablespoons of Brown sugar and sprinkle over BOTH sides of the ribs.
+- Sprinkle the rest of the BBQ Rib Rub over both sides of the cooked ribs.

 - Finish the ribs outside on the Barbecue Grill or finish them in the oven.

-- If using the oven - Place ribs under the boiler for 5 minutes and then flip over the ribs and cook for 5 more minutes, or until nicely browned.
+- Place ribs on cookie sheet and then place under the boiler for 5 minutes.
+Flip over and broil another 5 minutes or until nicely browned.

-- Serve the ribs dry and let guests add sauce, if desired.
+- Serve the ribs dry and let guests add sauce, if desired, or slather the sauce over all the ribs and serve.

 Notes